gansanay/datatransformation/content/Data/Ad Hoc Requests, From Bottleneck to Business Partner.md

 Have you noticed that:

 * Data teams complain about overwhelming ad hoc requests.
-* The same data teams are looking for ideas to create business value and wonder how to organize to deliver it.
+* The same data teams are looking for ideas to create business value and wonder how to get organized to deliver it.

-Faced with this, I find that self-service is often (too often) brandished as a miraculous solution to "get out of ad hoc requests and finally make advanced use cases."
-As if we no longer wanted to hear about the business as long as it's operational, day-to-day, and focus on the magnum opus, the famous *use case* that would be out of reach for business without data.
+Faced with this, I find that self-service is (too) often brandished as a miraculous solution to "get out of ad hoc requests and finally work on advanced use cases."
+As if we no longer wanted to hear about the business as long as it's operational, day-to-day issues, and focus on the *Magnum Opus*, the famous *use case* that would be out of reach for business without data.

+<h2><em>If you don't start by closely aligning with operations and the day-to-day business, you are on the wrong path</em> <a href="https://twitter.com/intent/tweet?text=You Don’t Need 3rd-party Plugins to Make Tweetable Quotes&url=http://readlearncode.com/2017/01/08/how-to-make-tweetable-quotes&hashtags=TwitterTip&via=readlearncode" target="_blank"><sup>[tweet this!]</sup></a></h2>

 In my opinion, this is a serious mistake.
-I spend my time telling anyone who will listen: if we don't start by closely aligning with operations and the daily business, as difficult as it may seem, we are on the wrong path.
+I spend my time telling anyone who will listen: **if you don't start by closely aligning with operations and the day-to-day business**, as difficult as it may seem, **you are on the wrong path**.

 This does not mean that self-service is not both useful and necessary for the business - but not automatically.

-I go even further: listening to business needs, especially through ad hoc requests, is **essential** for building a data organization that is a true partner.
+I can go even further: listening to business needs, especially through ad hoc requests, is **essential** for building a data organization that is a true partner.

 But how do you resolve this apparent contradiction?

 How do you accommodate the diversity and volume of requests while avoiding being overloaded or becoming a bottleneck, a limit to time to market?

-How do you reduce the time spent on daily business requests while maintaining sufficient exposure to its challenges to fuel high-value solutions that only data and its algorithmic processing can provide?
+How do you reduce the time spent on daily business requests while maintaining sufficient exposure to its challenges to fuel high-value solutions?

 That's the topic for today, and we'll start by examining the nature of the requests that come to us.
 # Four Types of Ad Hoc Requests

-Let's take a closer look at the requests and categorize them based on their **recurrence** and **complexity**:
+Let's take a closer look at requests and categorize them based on their **recurrence** and **complexity**:

 <center><img src="../images/20231016_adhoc_requests.png" style="margin-bottom: 0px"></center>